 Generally, all the time from the first day of employment until you leave the company's employment.
 Excluded are:

-- Leaves of absence of over 30 days (except military leaves or leave under the Federal Family and Medical Leave Act);
+- leaves of absence of over 30 days (except military leaves or leaves under the Federal Family and Medical Leave Act);

 A person under age 26 who is:

-- A natural or legally adopted child of a retiree;
+- A natural or legally adopted child of a regular employee or retiree;

-- A grandchild, niece, nephew, cousin, or other child related by blood or marriage over whom a retiree, or the spouse of a retiree (separately or together) is the sole court appointed legal guardian or sole managing conservator;
+- A grandchild, niece, nephew, cousin, or other child related by blood or marriage over whom a regular employee, retiree, or the spouse of a regular employee or retiree (separately or together) is the sole court appointed legal guardian or sole managing conservator;

-- A child for whom the retiree has assumed a legal obligation for support immediately prior to the child's adoption by the regular employee or retiree; or
+- A child for whom the regular employee or retiree has assumed a legal obligation for support immediately prior to the child's adoption by the regular employee or retiree; or